Why You Need a Morning Routine

-All you have to do is take a stroll.
+Then, all you have to do is take a stroll.

 Want to know how to ensure that every day will be ripe for productivity?

 The brain is not a thing that likes to behave.
-It likes to facebook, to eat, to tinker, to choose the right song, to organize the fridge….it likes to do all the things at the wrong time.
+It likes to facebook, to eat, to tinker, to choose the right song, to organize the fridge … it likes to do all the things at the wrong time.

 When a puppy or baby comes into your home, you want to be soft yet firm from the get-go.
 They must look to you as a benevolent ruler.